 At this point, it is also the first time that you clap to the bands… kind of thank you guys….

 Alas, nothing happens for a few hours after that…….!

 It all starts again at 10pm where the Corfu priesthood officially receives the holy light from Jerusalem.
 The reception ceremony takes place in Liston with all 3 bands of course.
 They all musicafully go to the Catholic Cathedral where they hold their Easter Vigil since 8pm (as I said earlier, no matter when the Catholic Easter is, in Corfu we celebrate it, again, together with the Orthodox).The Catholic Archibishop receives the Light and continues the Leitourgia till 11pm, when they join the Orthodox event.
 So after having given the Light, the Orthodox prienthood & the bands continue to the St. Paraskevi Church where they hold their Easter Vigil till 11:40pm.

 At 11:40 pm the priesthood & the bands come to the main square of town, the Esplanade, where all people are gathered and they continue there the “Christos Anesti” part of the thing at midnight.
 And then the fireworks begin!!!!
 The whole place is lit with candles on the ground and fireworks in the air….
 It is a really beautiful spectacle!

 Here is a video taken from the top of the Old Fortress overlooking the Esplanade square where we are all gathered with our candles for the ‘Anastasi’ (Resurrection).
 Meaning that all the flickering lights you see down below are people holding their lit candles:

 Music of course is central to everything and all the town bands accompany the Resurrection (Anastasi) event.
-They accompany the priests to the square square and then, as they leave, they go around Liston one more time before returning to their respective homes….
-By 1am Easter Sunday that is…
+They accompany the priests to the square and then, as they leave, they go around Liston one more time before returning to their respective homes….by 1am Easter Sunday that is…